acapilleri/news_xml/README.md

 sh news_xml.sh 10
 ```

-it runs 10 concurrent donwloads that willl parsed and stored on redis db list
+it runs 10 concurrent donwloads that willl parse and store the posts on redis db list